 Keeping foliage plants doesn’t have to be scary or high-maintenance.
 In fact, many young professionals turn to plants to provide a pleasant distraction away from screens and noise.
 Caring for foliage can be fun and relaxing, especially for people with anxiety or high stress.
 But did you know foliage plants is not only a great home décor but also provide quality fresh air and a host of health benefits too!

-If you are interested in adding foliage plants to your home or garden, watch our workshop based on “FOLIAGE PLANTS AND THEIR CARE“,done on Saturday, 25th September 4 – 5 Pm with our speaker Suchismita Sanyal a literature student from Assam who fell in love with plants in the Year 2018!
-You can easily find her on her Instagram page plants_are_the_new_diamonds and also on her YouTube Channel.
+If you are interested in adding foliage plants to your home or garden, watch our upcoming workshop based on “Foliage Plants And Their Care.” this Saturday 25th September 4 – 5 Pm with our speaker Suchismita Sanyal a literature student from Assam who fell in love with plants in the Year 2018!
+You can easily find her on her Instagram page plants_are_the_new_diamonds through https://bit.ly/3zq8t4o and also her YouTube Channel https://bit.ly/3zq8oO8.

 “Welcome all of you to this Saturday’s workshop on “Foliage Plants and their care”.
 So, today, we have Suchi from Assam, a student who is gardening with her mother.
 This is the first time that we have a gardener’s mother along with us today!
 Welcome, aunty to our workshop and thank you, Suchi for being in the workshop as well.
 So, can you tell us something about you and your journey with gardening?”, asked Ishika.
 “Hello everyone and hello Ishika.
 Firstly, I didn’t know much about gardening but I have seen my mother do gardening right from my childhood.
 I was all alone when I went to pursue my higher studies.
 My mother had given me the task of trimming a money plant.
 So, when the plant started growing steadily, it gave me a feeling of reward.
 It inspired me a lot.
 I started to gain interest.
 This small start has developed into an entire garden now!”, Said Suchi.